Delhi University to hold final year exam in August

 Delhi University cutoffs likely to be higher

-In a notification issued on Wednesday, DU said it will conduct the examinations for the final semester/term/year students of all undergraduate and postgraduate courses, including in School of Open Learning and Non Collegiate Women's Education Board, from August 10 onwards in the OBE mode remotely.
+In a notification issued on Wednesday, DU said it will conduct the examinations for the final semester/term/year students of all undergraduate and postgraduate courses, including in School of Open Learning and Non-Collegiate Women's Education Board, from August 10 onwards in the OBE mode remotely.

 The final datesheets for undergraduate and postgraduate courses will be available on the official website of the university by July 16 and July 22, respectively.